julianaijal/julianaijal.com/README.md

 The site is optimized for performance and SEO:

 - Vercel Analytics and Speed Insights integration
-- React Scan for component monitoring
+- Web Vitals monitoring and performance tracking
-- Server-side rendering with Next.js
+- Server-side rendering with Next.js App Router
-- Optimized images with webp-converter
+- Optimized images with AVIF/WebP formats
 - Automated sitemap generation

 ## 🌐 Deployment